 - Being in the first or last wagon of the train gives the best views of the train on sharp turns and switchbacks.

-- The Davos trains usually change direction after stopping in St Moritz.
-Other trains generally maintain the direction of travel for the entire journey.
+- Trains generally maintain the direction of travel for the entire journey.

 - The direction of travel of the train is not guaranteed.
 The first-class wagons are usually at the front but may end up at the rear on the day of travel.